 Whether on an individual basis at fairs or in 4-H, FFA or a garden club competition, exhibiting vegetables is an excellent way to learn more about quality and handling of vegetables.
 While setting up an exhibit, you have a chance to meet others with similar interests and learn from them.
 Win or lose, you can learn from the experience and accept the challenge to improve future displays and exhibits.

 Rules and classes normally are set up by the show or fair committee.
 These rules should be followed carefully.
 Failure to set up or classify a display properly may mean automatic disqualification, even for the best vegetables.

 Read premium lists carefully so that the correct number of specimens are exhibited in each class.
-There is no “correct” number of items for all events, and each committee is responsible for setting up its own requirements.
+There is no “correct” number of items for all events, and each committee is responsible for establishing its own requirements.
 The number of items required for any display, however, should be clearly listed in the fair catalog.